Waning Gibbous on

 Moon after descending node

-1 day after descending node on 4 May 2004 at 15:00 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 17 May 2004 at 18:17 in ♉ Taurus.
+1 day after descending node on 4 May 2004 at 15:00 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 17 May 2004 at 18:17 in ♉ Taurus.

 Moon before southern standstill

-11 days since the previous standstill on 25 April 2004 at 03:32 in ♋ Cancer when the Moon has reached North declination of ∠27.628°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.623° at the point of next southern standstill on 8 May 2004 at 08:08 in ♑ Capricorn.
+11 days since the last northern standstill on 25 April 2004 at 03:32 in ♋ Cancer when the Moon has reached North declination of ∠27.628° the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.623° at the point of next southern standstill on 8 May 2004 at 08:08 in ♑ Capricorn.

 Syzygy in 12 days